Here are some of the frequently asked questions we get. If you don't see the info you're looking for, give us a shout here.

 Q. Where is The Lower East Side Film Festival?

 A. The festival takes place at a number of different venues each year in New York City's famed Lower East Side, as well as a few additional venues in the surrounding neighborhoods.
-For a full list of venues and directions, visit our venue page here.
-The Lower East Side Film Festival office is located at 50 Eldridge Street, 3rd Floor, New York, NY, 10002.
+The Lower East Side Film Festival office is located at 181 North 11th Street, Suite #401 BK, NY 11211 - yep, we're in Brooklyn ;)

 Q. Can I donate to The Lower East Side Film Festival?